Sales funnels are a powerful way to convert web visitors into paying customers.

 However, for this sales funnel example, we will build out a sales funnel from scratch using a blank template.
 Sometimes simple landing pages without distractions make for the best conversion rates.

-Once you have selected your template, create an opt-in form.
+Once you have selected your template, you will get taken to the landing page builder where you can build out your page.
+First, create an opt-in form.
 For most op-in landing pages it makes sense to just add fields for the name and email address.

 For this sales funnel, we will be promoting an affiliate product called the Plant-Based Cookbook.
 As the title suggests, this is a vegan cookbook.
 The lead magnet for this funnel is a free report on the 10 benefits of becoming vegan.